pdfernhout/Pointrel20130202/README.md

 aggregate this information into a global social semantic desktop.

 You must also enable JavaScript in your web browser to use the applications.

+If you have PHP enabled, then the server should be available via those scripts which will run under your web server.
+If you want to use the NodeJS version, then run the script called "pointrel-server-for-nodejs.js" in the nodejs-server directory using the "node" command or a similar one (like "forever" or "supervisor").
+The supplied NodeJS script will emulate the behavior of the PHP scripts and will also server the static content.

 --Paul Fernhout
 http://www.pdfernhout.net/